georgait/WinformsDITemplate/README.md

 Notes.
-1) In order to open a child Form from parent form here is a sample use
+1) In order to open a child Form from parent Form here is a sample use

         CurrentHost = Host.CreateDefaultBuilder()
                 .ConfigureServices((context, services) =>